astropy/astroquery/docs/mast/mast.rst

 ===================

 The Mast class provides more direct access to the MAST interface.
-It requres more knowledge of the inner workings of the MAST API, and should be rarely needed.
+It requires more knowledge of the inner workings of the MAST API, and should be rarely needed.
 However in the case of new functionality not yet implemented in astroquery, this class does allow access.
 See the `MAST api documentation <https://mast.stsci.edu/api>`_ for more information.